 Counselling in BC for Negative Self-Talk

-At Waypoint, our counsellors have expertise in helping people address negative self-talk.
-You can learn strategies to identify the mental habits you have developed which are getting in the way of leading a more enjoyable life.
-Through guided practice, you will become more skilled at questioning those negative thoughts, and turning them upside down – replacing them with a more positive and accurate dialogue.
+At Waypoint, our counsellors have expertise in helping people manage negative self-talk.
+You can learn ways to identify the mental habits you have developed which are getting in the way of leading a more enjoyable life.
+Through guided practice, you will become more skilled at questioning those negative thoughts, and turning them upside down.
+You can then replace them with more positive and accurate thoughts.
 That will lead to healthier emotions and more productive behaviours.

 Choosing a Counsellor in BC for Negative Self-Talk

 Having the right “fit” with your counsellor is very important.
 How we manage our negative self-talk is very individual to who we are.
 But finding that right therapist is not easy.

 If you would like support in being matched to the most suitable counsellor for your individual situation and learning style, contact us.
 We will provide you with personal and professional help in selecting one of our counsellors.
 To learn more, check out Match Me to a Therapist.
 If we don’t have a therapist in your community, you might want to consider e-counselling by phone or secure video link like “Skype”.
 CBT therapy provided this way is just as effective as in-person and much more convenient which can mean faster results.